pylint-dev/pylint/README.rst

 Pylint isn't smarter than you: it may warn you about things that you have conscientiously done or check for some things that you don't care about.
-During adoption, especially in a legacy project where pylint was never enforced, it's best to start with the ``--errors-only`` flag, then disable convention and refactor message with ``--disable=C,R`` and progressively re-evaluate and re-enable messages as your priorities evolve.
+During adoption, especially in a legacy project where Pylint was never enforced, it's best to start with the ``--errors-only`` flag, then disable convention and refactor message with ``--disable=C,R`` and progressively re-evaluate and re-enable messages as your priorities evolve.